Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

-\textbf{Thinking.} Then, as the hidden variable of the cHMM, our continuous thought is realized by a set of real-valued neurons.
-Specifically, inspired by neuroscience evidence of functional specialization in the human brain~\citep{kanwisher2010functional}, we explicitly split them into two groups: $\mathbf{Neu}^{deep}\in \mathbb{R}^{T\times d}$ and $\mathbf{Neu}^{shallow}\in \mathbb{R}^{S\times d}$, with the intuition that $\mathbf{Neu}^{deep}$ facilitates deeper reasoning, while $\mathbf{Neu}^{shallow}$ represents shallower and more readily verbalizable reasoning, as it interacts more closely with the speaking module (see Eq.~\ref{eq:speaker}). $T$ and $S$ denote the numbers of neurons in each group.
-Each thinking step can be viewed as updating both $\mathbf{Neu}^{deep}$ and $\mathbf{Neu}^{shallow}$, conditioned on the input feature $\text{H}^{in}$ and their own previous states.
+\textbf{Thinking.} As the hidden variable of the cHMM, our continuous thought is realized as the states of a group of neurons.
+Specifically, inspired by neuroscience evidence of functional specialization in the human brain~\citep{kanwisher2010functional}, we have two types of neurons: $\mathbf{Neu}^{deep}\in \mathbb{R}^{T\times d}$ and $\mathbf{Neu}^{shallow}\in \mathbb{R}^{S\times d}$, in charge of slow and fast thinking, respectively.
+The intuition is that $\mathbf{Neu}^{deep}$ facilitates deeper reasoning, while $\mathbf{Neu}^{shallow}$ represents shallower and more readily verbalizable reasoning, as it interacts more closely with the speaking layer (see Eq.~\ref{eq:speaker}).
+Here, $T$ and $S$ denote the numbers of neurons in each group.